DanielSamira96/ProjectServer/README.md

 ## Tickets Express Application

-The assignment is written in JavaScript (NodeJS) using the Express framework.
+The project is written in JavaScript (NodeJS) using the Express framework.